spiral/docs/docs/en/filters/configuration.md

 }
 ```

-Input binding is a primary way of delivering data into the filter object.
+Input binding is the primary way of delivering data into the filter object.

 ## Create Filter

-The filter object implement might vary from package to package.
-The default implementation provided via abstract class
+The implementation of the filter object might vary from package to package.
+The default implementation is provided via  the abstract class
 `Spiral\Filters\Model\Filter`.
-To create custom filter to validate query:
+To create a custom filter to validate a query:

 ```php
 namespace App\Filter;